Hecano7/gitTutorialCano/README.md

 # gitTutorialCano
-Git and CI Club Tutorials Project for Hector Cano and collaborator Matt Ferguson
+Git and CI Club Tutorials Project for Hector Cano and collaborator Matt Ferguson.